Lockbox Intake Processing Tip Sheet

 - Supporting documentation.

-For tips on filing applications with USCIS, please see General Tips on Assembling Applications for Mailing and Lockbox Facility Filing Tips.
+For tips on filing applications with USCIS, please see General Tips on Assembling Applications for Mailing and Form Filing Tips.

 For information on requesting a fee waiver, please see our Fee Waiver Guidance, which includes a link to the Form I-912, Request for Fee Waiver.
 USCIS developed this form to help users understand the fee waiver process and provide the information needed for such requests.